MainulDip/KotlinEveryday/kotlin-basic-104-oop.md

 ### <a name="more-on-delegated-properties"> Delegated Properties (some-more)

 - Lazy property:
 lazy() takes a lambda and returns an instance of Lazy<T>, which can serve as a delegate for implementing a lazy property.
 The first call to get() executes the lambda passed to lazy() and remembers the result.
-Subsequent calls to get() simply return the remembered result.
+Subsequent calls to get() simply return the remembered results
 ```kotlin
 fun main() {
     println(lazyValue) // first call will print "Hello" and "Again"